Seminole Hotel

 Along with neighboring Rollins College, the hotel and college brought luxury to the edge of the Florida frontier.
-The college’s opening offered many job opportunities around the Orlando area.
+The college's opening offered many job opportunities around the Orlando area.
 For African-Americans living on the west side of Winter Park, this was crucial.
 Many young African-Americans were able to find jobs at the Seminole Hotel and earn decent wages.

-On February 24, 1888, President Grover Cleveland visited the Seminole Hotel, along with several senators and prominent citizens from the nation's capital.
+On February 24, 1888, President Grover Cleveland visited the Seminole Hotel, along with Colonel Daniel S. Lamont, Secretary William Collins Whitney, several U.S. senators, and prominent citizens from the nation's capital.

 The original Seminole Hotel burned to the ground in September, 1902.
 In 1912, a second, smaller Seminole Hotel was built.
 The new hotel was located on East Webster Avenue and sat on the northwest banks of Lake Osceola.
 This hotel was torn down in 1970.

 Job opportunities for the African-American community

 The Seminole offered African-Americans many such service jobs.
 Women could find work at the hotel as maids or cooks, while African-American men were hired as bellhops or baggage carriers.

 Many of the employees of the Seminole Hotel who lived in Winter Park year-round acquired other jobs through their connections at the hotel.
-The majority of the hotel’s business came during the winter months, leaving most employees free to seek other jobs during the summer months.
+The majority of the hotel's business came during the winter months, leaving most employees free to seek other jobs during the summer months.
 Through their association with affluent white hotel guests, local African-Americans procured off-season jobs maintaining gardens and orange crops for the wealthy people who returned north for the summer, leaving their Florida properties in need of maintenance.
 This was highly beneficial for the African-American families in Winter Park, because with the right connections this guaranteed work all year round.